flyingmothman/bionlp/README.md

 This repo contains all the code used in the paper "Comparing and combining some popular NER approaches on Biomedical task".

 The code for all models is in `./models`.
-General utilities are in `./utils`.
+General utility code is in `./utils`.